 Academic departments and programs determined which courses will be offered in person, in a hybrid format, or fully remote based on public health guidelines related to space and social distancing, curricular requirements, course learning outcomes, and campus goals.
-Given the need for six feet of physical distancing, face coverings and other health considerations, the amount of in-person instruction possible during the fall was limited by classroom availability.
+Given the need for six feet of physical distancing, face coverings and other health considerations, the amount of in-person instruction possible is limited by classroom availability.

-UB is offering various instructional modes for fall 2020 courses to ensure our community’s safety while delivering a high-quality academic experience.
+UB is offering various course instructional modes to ensure our community’s safety while delivering a high-quality academic experience.
 Use the links below to access the systems and information you’ll need this semester.
-Whether your classes are in-person or delivered remotely, the learning outcomes, access to distinguished faculty and key support resources remain the same.
+Whether your classes are in person or delivered remotely, the learning outcomes, access to distinguished faculty and key support resources remain the same.

-We know that college can feel challenging, especially so in uncertain times.
+We know that college can feel challenging.
 We’re here for you!
 Here are a few key resources to help you stay on track and be successful.
-Remember, asking for help is one of the smartest things you can do!
+Remember, asking for help is one of the smartest things you can do.

 This semester, stay involved with your favorite activities, or try a new one!
 There are plenty of ways to connect with opportunities at UB, both on campus and remotely.